Why You Can’t “Just Stop Eating Like That”: The Truth About Control, Comfort & Coping

 Why "Just Stop" Doesn't Work

 But when food is your coping mechanism, taking it away without replacing it just leaves you exposed.
+It leaves you without anything to create order in your life.
 That’s why willpower-based approaches rarely work.
+They don't consider all the facts, all the parts of you that so depend on that next bite of food lighting up all the feel good places in you.

 They treat the symptom, not the root.